MendezV/DFFT/README.md

 1920
 ```
-tell the number of iterations until the non-linear conjugate gradients algorithm converges.
+tells the number of iterations until the non-linear conjugate gradients algorithm converges.
 For the data in this repository, the number is typically around 2000-3000 depending on the random initial condition.

 ## Poiss_MLE Demo